 Linda is also a part of the Destination Advisory Committee for RTO 9, representing Cornwall and The Counties.

 Linda believes that tourism is an incredible sector that engages and supports all levels of government, the private sector, and individuals along with communities and regions in their pursuit of economic sustainability and the positive lifestyle.
-Being an active member of the Great Waterway Board of Directors allows Linda the opportunity to participate in setting regional tourism policies and action items that support sub regional marketing efforts and fosters partnerships and opportunities.
+Being an active member of the RTO 9 Board of Directors allows Linda the opportunity to participate in setting regional tourism policies and action items that support sub regional marketing efforts and fosters partnerships and opportunities.

 Stephen is the Director, Community and Development Services for Lennox and Addington County.
 In this role, Stephen provides leadership for Economic Development, Tourism, Library Services, Museum and Archives and Land Use Planning.
 Prior to returning home to Lennox and Addington, Stephen worked for the City of Toronto as a producer of large-scale events and festivals.